mariakang/AP-Assignment-2-AdaShip/README.md

 The main issue with global and static instances of classes is that the order in which they are constructed and destroyed depends on the implementation.
 This means that if the code relies on them being around at a certain time, this may lead to unexpected behaviour.
 Static classes act frequently as a global state and lead to non-deterministic behaviour which should be avoided.
 Also, code which uses static classes cannot be tested in isolation, making unit testing very difficult.

 #### 3.2.3.
 Member visibility

+Class members should always be given the minimum visibility necessary.
+If a member is public, then it means other classes could depend on it, therefore introducing a maintenance obligation.
+If the member is only part of the internal implementation of the class's public API, then it should be hidden from external view.
+This concept, known as information hiding or encapsulation, is fundamental to software design.

+Encapsulation results in decoupled modules which can be developed, tested and optimised in isolation.
+This speeds up system development as independent modules can be developed in parallel.
+It also reduces the number of regression tests which need to be maintained, as only the behaviour of the public API needs to be verified; anything else is an implementation detail which can be modified without any unexpected consequences.

+Therefore all class members were made private unless explicitly referenced by another class.
+Also, all attribute members were made private so as to protect their integrity.
+Getter methods were provided where necessary to allow external classes read-only access, and setter methods were provided under rarer circumstances, only if necessary.

 #### 3.2.4.
 Defensive programming